 How do humans and machines safely share control of an autonomous car?

-- Pakdamanian, E., Sheng, S., Baee, S., Heo, S., Kraus, S., Feng, L. "DeepTake: Prediction of Driver Takeover Behavior using Multimodal Data" accepted for publication at the ACM Conference on Human Factors in Computing Systems (CHI) 2021
+- Pakdamanian, E., Sheng, S., Baee, S., Heo, S., Kraus, S., Feng, L. "DeepTake: Prediction of Driver Takeover Behavior using Multimodal Data" at the ACM Conference on Human Factors in Computing Systems (CHI) 2021

 - Grese, J.M., Pasareanu, C., Pakdamanian, E. "Formal Analysis of a Neural Network Predictor in Shared-Control Autonomous Driving" presented at AIAA Scitech 2021 Forum.